yukikitayama/docker/kubernetes.md

 If there's not a pod definition file, extract the definition file by `kubectl get pod <pod-name> -o yaml > pod-definition.yaml`

 Use `kubectl edit pod <pod-name>` to edit pod properties.

+Use `kubectl replace --force -f <definition-file.yaml>` to update pod

 ## Deployment